jafaryor/knowledge-base/Web/NodeJS/event-loop.md

 timeout
 ```

+As we run our script, the event loop first runs without actually executing the callbacks.
+We encounter the `fs.readFile` with a callback which is registered and the callback is pushed to the __Poll phase queue__.
+Since all the callbacks for the given function are registered, the event loop is now free to start execution of the callbacks.
+Hence, it traverses through its phases starting from the timers.
+It doesn't find anything in the _Timers phase_ and _Pending callbacks_ phase.

+When the event loop keeps traversing through its phases and when it sees that the file reading operation is complete, it starts executing the callback.
+Remember, when the event loop starts executing the callback of `fs.readFile`, it is in the __Poll phase__, after which, it will move to the __Check(`setImmediate`) phase__.
+Thus, the Check phase comes before the _Timers phase_ for the current run.
+Hence, when in _Poll phase_, the callback of `setImmediate` will always run before `setTimeout(fn, 0)`.

 The main advantage to using `setImmediate()` over `setTimeout()` is `setImmediate()` will always be executed before any timers if scheduled within an I/O cycle, independently of how many timers are present.

 ### `process.nextTick()`
 `process.nextTick()` is not technically part of the event loop.
-Instead, the nextTickQueue will be processed after the current operation is completed, regardless of the current phase of the event loop.
+Instead, the `nextTickQueue` will be processed after the current operation is completed, regardless of the current phase of the event loop.

 Looking back at our diagram, any time you call `process.nextTick()` in a given phase, all callbacks passed to `process.nextTick()` will be resolved before the event loop continues.
 This can create some bad situations because it __allows you to "starve" your I/O by making recursive `process.nextTick()` calls__, which prevents the event loop from reaching the __poll phase__.